This gallery contains 27 photos.

 Finding a bus back to the center of town proved difficult as well.
 The one I did find, parked close to the museum, was in the driver’s words “caput”.
 As I walked considering my options, one of those double decker buses stopped near.
 You know the type….the ones “tourist” ride while listening to commentary….

-This was usually NOT an option to me, but remembering how difficult getting to the museum proved, I stuck my head in and asked the driver, “Do you speak english.”
+This is usually NOT an option to me, but remembering how difficult getting to the museum proved, I stuck my head in and asked the driver, “Do you speak english.”
 “Yeah, sometimes,”he said with a drawl….
 At this point, I welcomed an english speaking smart A….

 He told me that for 20euro I could ride the bus and get off at the bus center when I wanted.
 He did advise me that he thought it was not a very good deal thought.
 However, the taxi to the museum cost the same and this guy I could communicate with, so I hopped on.